unicode-org/message-format-wg/spec/data-model/README.md

 Implementations MUST NOT rely on the set of `Expression` `body` values being exhaustive, as future versions of this specification MAY define additional expressions.
-If encountering a `body` with an unrecognised value, an implementation SHOULD treat it as it would a `Reserved` value.
+If encountering a `body` with an unrecognised value, an implementation SHOULD treat it as it would an `Unsupported` value.

 ```ts
 interface Pattern {